ankitsinghruhal/ankitsinghruhal/README.md

 ## 📫 How to reach me

-You can reach me via email at ruhalankitsingh@gmail.com.
+You can reach me via instagram.

 ## 🔭 Projects